-The obelisk that stands in the centre of St Peter's Square is the only one of the city's thirteen ancient obelisks to have remained standing following the fall of Rome at the end of the 5th century.
+The obelisk that stands in the centre of St Peter's Square is the only one of the city's thirteen ancient obelisks to have remained standing following the fall of the Roman empire in the west.

 The obelisk has no hieroglyphs, which makes it difficult to assess its exact age.
-It was brought to Rome by the Emperor Caligula (r.
+It was brought to Rome by the emperor Caligula (r.
 37-41 CE) and set up on the spina of the circus he was building on Mons Vaticanus.
-The circus was completed by Caligula's successor, Nero, and bore his name Circus Neronianus.
+The circus was completed by Nero (r.
+54-68) and bore his name Circus Neronianus.

 For centuries St Peter's Needle, as the obelisk had come to be known by pilgrims, stood on the south side of St. Peter's Basilica.
 Pope Sixtus V (r.
 1585-90) entrusted the task of moving it to the architect and engineer, Domenico Fontana (1543-1607).
 The obelisk, which is 25 metres high and weighs roughly 330 tons, was erected (with the aid of 900 men, 140 horses and 44 winches) on September 10th, 1586.